zanondev/travel_solution/README.md

 # CRUD Clients, Tickets and Travels System!

-Simple CRUD system aplicated to a travel solution.
+Simple CRUD system aplicated to a travel company solution.

 INSTRUCTIONS:
 1) Execute the queries from DB on SQL SERVER